superorbital/java-k8s-autoscaling/README.md

 ### Development Workflow

-The project includes several scripts to improve the development experience:
+The project includes a couple of scripts to improve the development experience:

-- `rebuild-deploy.sh`: Rebuilds and redeploys the application to the kind cluster
+- `rebuild-deploy.sh`: Rebuilds and redeploys the application to the already-running kind cluster
-- `dev-mode.sh`: Runs the application locally with hot reloading
 - `monitor.sh`: Sets up monitoring terminals to track autoscaling behavior

 ## Project Components